gomandr/gpr-milling-state-estimation/README.md

-# Gaussian process regression for quality estimation of milling operation - June 2020
+# Gaussian process regression for quality estimation of milling operation - Semester project - June 2020
+### Student: André Gomes

 This semester project investigates the use of Gaussian Process Regression methods to estimate the quality of a part after milling operations.